Eugene, Oregon: Rail

 The 1908 Amtrak depot downtown was restored in 2004; it is the southern terminus for two daily runs of the Amtrak Cascades, and a stop along the route in each direction for the daily Coast Starlight.

 Air travel

-Air travel is served by the Eugene Airport, also known as Mahlon Sweet Field, which is the fifth largest airport in the Northwest and second largest airport in Oregon.
+Air travel is served by the Eugene Airport, also known as Mahlon Sweet Field, which is the fifth largest airport in the Pacific Northwest and second largest airport in Oregon.
 The Eugene Metro area also has numerous private airports.
 The Eugene Metro area also has several heliports, such as the Sacred Heart Medical Center Heliport and Mahlon Sweet Field Heliport, and many single helipads.

 Highways

 Highways traveling within and through Eugene include: